SkyzohKey/CryptThat/README.md

 ## Usage
 Here is a basic usage of this class.
-**Don't forget to change the 3 private keys, in order to maintain a strong security !**
+**Don't forget to change the 3 private keys of 64 char, in order to maintain a strong security !**
 You can use this website to generate unique strings [Random.org](https://www.random.org/strings/)

 ```php